RaisaKemppainen/RaisaKemppainen/README.md

 - 🎓 BSc in Informatics, specialization Interaction Design &
 - 🎓 Accelerated Learning from Brights as a Java Developer.
 - 🌱 I’m currently learning Javascript & Liferay Development
-- 📫 How to reach me --> raisajohanna.kemppainen@gmail.com